stanfordjournalism/ted-han-questions/README.md

 # Ted Han - Computational Journalism visit on May 17, 2017

+If you are currently taking the Computational Journalism class, read the [instructions.md](instructions.md) file on what to do.

 ## Questions for Ted

 - In your experience, what challenges or issues are particular to the field of journalism when it comes to doing programming and application development work? *DN*